bkuhlmann/mac_os/README.md

 This project is a framework for automating the setup of a macOS machine.
 In order to illustrate the potential of what this project can do, please see the companion [macOS Config](https://github.com/bkuhlmann/mac_os-config) project for details.
-The macOS Config project is an opinionated configuration which meets the needs of my development environment but is also meant to serve as an example and guide for building your own personalized setup.
+The *macOS Config* project is an opinionated configuration which meets the needs of my development environment but is also meant to serve as an example and guide for building your own personalized setup.
 Here is how the two projects are meant to be used:

 - **macOS** (this project) - Foundation and framework for building customizated macOS machine setups.
-- **[macOS Config](https://github.com/bkuhlmann/mac_os-config)** - The layer on top of this *macOS* project which defines a customized machine setup.
-The project is meant to be forked for as many customized machine setups as you need.
+- **[macOS Config](https://github.com/bkuhlmann/mac_os-config)** - The layer on top of this *macOS* project which defines a custom machine setup and base implementation.
+The project is meant to be forked for as many custom machine setups as needed.

 <!-- Tocer[start]: Auto-generated, don't remove. -->